Intuition is that feeling in your gut when you instinctively know that something you are doing is right or wrong.

 And the role of intuition appears to be no different in our everyday thought processes than in more crucial decisions.

 Intuitive decision making is based on our past experiences and, therefore, repeatedly successful in similar situations, where previous outcomes and learning were useful and accurate.

 Where the current or future situation is significantly different, we must use our intuition with caution.
-Without rational analysis, any decision taken could, at best, be ineffective or, at worst, dangerous.
+Without rational analysis, any decision taken could be ineffective at best or dangerous at worst.

-When it works well and time constraints are strict, intuition can provide fast, focussed thinking, e.g., the boat is sinking, or the bomb is ticking.
-When there is time to deliberate–how do we tackle global warming or racism–we must rely on rational, evidence-based analysis.
+When it works well and time constraints are strict, intuition can provide fast, focused thinking (e.g., the boat is sinking or the bomb is ticking).
+When there is time to deliberate – how do we tackle global warming or racism? – we must rely on rational, evidence-based analysis.

 The Link Between Intuition and Creativity